Andrew D. Mylander, D.M.D. Dental Services

-An alternative to veneers is a process called bonding, in which a tooth-colored material that looks like the enamel of your teeth is molded and shaped, and then hardened and polished.
+An alternative to veneers is a process called bonding, in which a tooth-colored filling material that looks like the enamel of your teeth is molded and shaped, and then hardened and polished.

 Teeth can become crooked, chipped, cracked, and even overlap as a result of many factors, including traumatic injury, bruxism (grinding) or even heredity.
 Cosmetic contouring and reshaping procedures can remedy, and in many cases, greatly improve these conditions.

 There are alternative, natural-looking materials to conventional silver-colored fillings - materials made from porcelain and composite resins, which are colored to match natural tooth enamel.
+They contain no mercury, and are less liable to crack teeth through constant expansion and contraction.

 Whitening procedures have effectively restored the smile of people with stained, dull, or discolored teeth.